Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/how-to/how-to-create-snapshot-with-full-history.md

 ---
-title: Create a snapshot with full state history
+title: Create a Snapshot with Full State History
 ---

 ## Overview